 - Consider traveling outside of the summer months

-- Reduce your carbon footprint by walking, cycling or using public transport when available
+- Reduce your carbon footprint by renting an e-car, walking, cycling or using public transport when available

 - Respect the often fragile natural landscape and wildlife of Iceland, stay on marked trails and do not drive off-road